Farzana-Bashar/NGINX-layer-7-load-balancing-demo-in-AWS/README.md

 **Create a new security group** For subsequent instances, select **Select an existing security group** instead (it makes sense for all instances in a deployment to use the same security group).

-Here I use an existing security group, though it would be better if create a new security group.
+Here I use a new security group.
+It would be better if I changed the name of the SG.

 <kbd> <img width="800" alt="16-ec2" src="https://user-images.githubusercontent.com/76453366/118483976-84438080-b738-11eb-9975-0d35e82a9ccc.png"> </kbd>